-This subrule is a civil penalty provision for the purposes of the Law.
-(See the National Regulations, clause 6 and Schedule 1.)
+This subrule is classified as a tier 2 civil penalty provision under the National Energy Retail Regulations.
+(See clause 6 and Schedule 1 of the National Energy Retail Regulations.)

 43 Interest on security deposit (SRC and MRC)

 (1) If a retailer has received a security deposit from a small customer, the retailer must pay interest to the customer on the deposit at the bank bill rate.